Sharing the Secret at Home

 He went on to say, “If Jesse were alive, I probably wouldn’t be here, right Mom?”

 I didn’t hear any “survival guilt” in his tone.
 He was just stating the obvious.

 My response was, “Yes, that could be but that wasn’t God’s plan.
-In spite of my bad choice, He gave you to me.
+Despite my bad choice, He gave you to me.
 Jeremiah 1:5 states that, “Before I formed you in the womb I knew you, before you were born I set you apart.”
 That means that God knew about every single day we would spend on Earth.
-He knew everything that was going to happen before I was born and He knew all about you.”
+He knew everything that was going to happen before I was born, and He knew all about you.”

 Several years later I shared in the same manner with my second son, Michael.
 I again started by telling him about abortion.
 He looked at me with his big blue eyes and said, ‘Oh, Mommy, I’m so glad you didn’t abort me.”
 I hugged him and waited a while before sharing about his brother, Jesse.

 When God told me, the time was right I took Michael on a “date” to the mall.
 On the way there I brought up the abortion word again and shared about his big brother, Jesse.

 He responded excitedly, “I have a big brother in heaven?”

 “Yes, you do, Michael.
 Do you forgive me for allowing him to die?”

 He turned to me and hugged me.
 He said, “Yes, mother, I forgive you.”
 Then he went on dreaming about his brother.